-If you have a a network of computers in your home, there are files and folders that are shared amongst all users, and sharing these individually from one computer to another can be tedious and time consuming.
+If you have a network of computers in your home, with files, and folders that are shared amongst all users, then you know how sharing these individually from one computer to another can be tedious and time-consuming.

-Like any other computer, a home server needs software to operate, and this article describes some of the best home server software you can buy to get you started.
+Like any other computer, a home server needs a software to operate, and in this article, we describe some of the best home server software you can buy to get you started.

 - Available in over 20 languages